waimea-ammacintosh/workshop-register-project/docs/1-sprint-1-prototype.md

 This Figma demo shows the initial layout design for the UI:

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="350" height="450" src=https://www.figma.com/proto/xlsqzs1iacjcFQuFXL9fvt/register-design-v1?node-id=0-1&t=FQmPMMEXUKwYsxWB-1 allowfullscreen></iframe>
+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="350" height="450" src=https://www.figma.com/proto/BLT2CqOHnbI7Y3M45DoA0g/register-design-v1?t=ZPWO7OttAuVBCLD4-1 allowfullscreen></iframe>

 ### Testing

-Replace this text with notes about what you did to test the UI flow and the outcome of the testing.
+When I showed this to my user, they thought that the design needed some improvements.
+Some things that they suggested were:

+> “The title/image should be centered and the admin should be smaller.”

+> “The home buttons should be on the top right”

+> “Register buttons should be centered”

+> “The home should be an icon instead of a word”

 ### Changes / Improvements

-Replace this text with notes any improvements you made as a result of the testing.

-*FIGMA IMPROVED PROTOTYPE - PLACE THE FIGMA EMBED CODE HERE - MAKE SURE IT IS SET SO THAT EVERYONE CAN ACCESS IT*
+I took this feedback that they gave me, and centered the title/header bar, and made the admin button smaller, I moved all the "Home" buttons, and moved them all to the top right corner of the screen and replaced the old rectangular button with a house Icon instead of the word "home".
+I also made all the register buttons in the center of the page, not just the one on the actual form page.

+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="350" height="450" src=https://www.figma.com/proto/CTx0x1GlQHbeAfUbJ0kK1f/register-design-v2?node-id=1-2&t=BYTbVz3aboOKwBF0-1 allowfullscreen></iframe>

 ---